Poohi5/CMPE297/README.md

-# This repo is assignment of Fall 2020 CMPE 297 SEC 49 Advanced Deep Learning
+# This repo is for assignments of class CMPE 297 SEC 49 Advanced Deep Learning